-As you may recall from a previous article, half of Americans 30 and older have the advanced form or gum disease called periodontitis.
-That’s a whopping 64.7 million Americans.
+According to the CDC, 47.2% of Americans 30 and older have a form of periodontal disease.
 No one just wakes up with periodontitis, however.
 It starts with insufficient oral hygiene habits—which allow for plaque to build up and turn into tartar—causing gingivitis and then progressing into early, moderate and advanced periodontitis.

 Gingivitis starts with plaque which consists mostly of food particles and bacteria that mingle in your mouth and stick to your teeth.
 It forms quickly and needs to be addressed daily before it turns into tartar, which requires a professional dental cleaning to remove.
 If plaque and tartar remain on your teeth too long, gums can become inflamed or start to bleed easily.
 If left untreated, gingivitis can advance to periodontitis and eventually cause tooth or bone loss.